 Practice Education in Social Work

-This part-time course will give you the knowledge and skills required to plan and deliver learning opportunities for assessed competence in social work practice.
+This part time course will provide you with the knowledge and skills required to plan and deliver learning opportunities for assessed competence in social work practice.

 The Social Work Task Force made the following Recommendations in their 'One Year On' report in December 2010: